 Life empowered by faith

-Welcome to our new Contemporary Christianity website
+Welcome to Contemporary Christianity

 Our vision is to help both Christian people and wider society in Northern Ireland (and elsewhere) ‘think through’ many of the contemporary issues we face, and to do so from our best understanding of Holy Scripture.